maxchagin/leetcode/Readme.md

-# LeetCode Boilerplate in Go
+# LeetCode Boilerplate in Go with Test cases

 This repository contains "**boilerplate**" code for solving LeetCode problems using Go (Golang).
 Each problem is organized into its own package, containing a function template and corresponding test cases.